kurtbuilds/visana/README.md

 **Manage tasks with Vim-like keyboard shortcuts for Asana**

 > **WARNING**: This is alpha quality software.
-> It works great for me, but it might do anything up to deleting every task.
+> It works great for me, but it might do anything up to and including deleting every task.
+> (I've never lost data using this, I'm just being clear the bar is very low.)
 > Use at your own risk.
-If you do use it, I'd appreciate bug reports, shortcut suggestions,
+If you do use it, I appreciate bug reports, shortcut suggestions,
 > or feature suggestions, or other UI/UX improvements.

 I got tired of using the mouse with Asana, so I built Vim-like keybindings.

 If you use Vimium, you must create an exclude rule for the Asana app in order to use Visana.

 # Installation